Implacable-class aircraft carrier

 The sisters returned home in 1946; Indefatigable was used for the rest of the year to transport troops before being placed in reserve in 1947 and Implacable became the training carrier for Home Fleet.
 Indefatigable was converted into a training ship and reactivated in 1950 for service with the Home Fleet.
 Implacable was relegated to the reserve that same year and modified into a training ship in 1952.
-The sisters were scheduled for modernisation during the mid-1950s, but it was cancelled as the modernisation of the carrier in the queue ahead of them proved to be too expensive and lengthy.
+The sisters were scheduled for modernisation during the mid-1950s, but it was cancelled as the modernisation of Victorious before them proved expensive and lengthy.
 The sisters were decommissioned in 1954 and sold for scrap in 1955–1956.

 Background and description

 The Implacable class had its origin as an improved version of the Illustrious-class aircraft carriers for the 1938 Naval Programme while still remaining within the 23000 LT available from the tonnage allowed by the Second London Naval Treaty.
 The initial change was to increase the carriers' speed to no less than 32 kn which required the addition of a fourth steam turbine and associated propeller shaft.
 Offsetting the additional weight of the machinery meant reductions in armour thicknesses in the hangar deck and the bulkheads at the ends of the hangar.
 At the same time the Director of Naval Construction (DNC) was developing a different modified Illustrious design (Design D) to carry an additional dozen aircraft (a total of 48) in a lower hangar that also incorporated the additional machinery of the initial design with the sacrifice of even more armour.
 Hangar height was initially planned as 13 ft 6 in in the upper hangar to accommodate the new Fairey Albacore torpedo bomber and 16 ft in the lower hangar to accommodate taller amphibious aircraft, but a later change in policy raised the upper hangar height to 14 ft.
 Design D was submitted to the Board of Admiralty on 2 August 1938 and approved on 17 November.
 In April 1939 the lower hangar's height was reduced to 14 feet to compensate for the thickening of the hangar side armour to 2 in and the idea of carrying amphibians in the hangar was abandoned.

 The Implacable-class ships were 766 ft 6 in long overall and 730 ft at the waterline.
 Their beam was 95 ft 9 in at the waterline and they had a draught of 29 ft 4 in at deep load.
 The ships were significantly overweight and displaced 32110 LT at deep load.
 Their complement was approximately 2,300 officers and enlisted men in 1945.
 They had metacentric heights of 4.06 ft at light load and 6.91 ft at deep load as completed.